 It is worth noting that none of these lines was electrified in the 1930s (see The sparks effect) and that is almost certainly what sealed their fate.
 Two other LBSCR lines that got the chop in the Beeching cuts for this reason, even though on the map they look to be quite useful cross-country connections, are the ones from Horsham to Guildford and from Horsham to Shoreham-by-Sea, which closed in 1965 and 1966 respectively.

-Opening in 1865, the Guildford line branched off the Horsham to Pulborough line at Christ’s Hospital (once a major junction with four platforms) and for a hundred years chugged up via Slinfold, Baynards, Cranleigh and Bramley & Wonersh to Guildford, crossing the Greensand Ridge as it did so.
+Opening in 1865, the Guildford line branched off the Horsham to Pulborough line at Christ’s Hospital (once a major junction with six platforms and a substantial freight yard) and for a hundred years chugged up via Slinfold, Baynards, Cranleigh and Bramley & Wonersh to Guildford, crossing the Greensand Ridge as it did so.
 Baynards station on this route is lovingly maintained to this day in a private garden, looking for all the world as if the last train had just left – a surreal sight.
 At Bramley & Wonersh the platforms remain and are kept in good condition as a village park.

 The Horsham to Shoreham-by-Sea line, opened between 1858 and 1861, also started at Christ’s Hospital, and took in West Grinstead (yes, there is such a place: a tiny village compared to its eastern sister), Partridge Green, Henfield, Steyning and Bramber.